-The trade tensions between China and the US have been discussed ad nauseam in countless articles optimistic about the possibility of reconciliation.
-Most of them are based on a rational economic interests that don’t necessarily take into account their political interests in spreading their influence.
+The trade tensions between China and the US have been discussed ad nauseam in countless articles.
+Most of them are optimistic about the possibility of reconciliation, since they examine it through a lens of rational economic interests.
+That perspective doesn’t necessarily take into account either Beijing’s or Washington’s political interest in spreading their influence.
 Many of these underlying conflicts have a long history that won’t be resolved by a simple tariff deal.

 The balance began to shift when China started focusing its attention on the continent as well.
 Peking has taken on a different, more assertive role after realizing their own economic and political clout.
 One of their objectives was to carve out a piece of the USA’s global hegemony.
 The number and value of Chinese investments to Africa has been sharply rising over the past decade.
-FDI (Foreign Direct Investment) increased by approximately 40% and that number doesn’t even include the sizable contribution of government aid and subsidies.
-The end result was that Chinese investments eventually
+Foreign Direct Investment (FDI) increased by approximately 40%.
+That number doesn’t even include the sizable contribution of government aid and subsidies.
+The end result was that Chinese investments eventually outstripped US investments.

 President Xi Jinping enacted an ambitious policy for extending Beijing’s influence over Africa.
 One of the major hindrances of China’s economic development is a lack of resources.
 Strengthening their position in Africa could serve as a long term solution for this issue.
 Their method for doing so included the development of local infrastructure in return for mining rights.
 The construction of roads, railways and utilities played a key role in this process.
-Not only did they produce a public good, but at the same time it also cemented China’s influence in the region.
-Eventually the infrastructure developments extended past simply constructing transport routes between mines and harbors, the addition of which the local governments were required to pay for.
-Said governments typically didn’t have the required funds, so China was more than happy to lend them the necessary amount through both government credit and commercial loans to use for infrastructure development.
+Not only did they produce a public good, but at the same time it also cemented Beijing’s influence in the region.
+Eventually the infrastructure developments extended past simply constructing transport routes between mines and harbors.
+When local governments didn’t have the required funds to pay for them, China was more than happy to lend them the necessary amount through both government credit and commercial loans to use for infrastructure development.